peer2p/parse-highscore-service/README.md

 ## Description
-The functionality for the highsore service divides in two parts.
+The functionality for the highscore service divides in two parts.
 The first one is the cloud code (```main.js```) which runs as a parse.com application.
 The second one is the HighScoreService class (```HighScoreService.js```) as a client.
 It connects to the parse backend and handles data via Parse JavaScript SDK.
 The [parse backend](https://dashboard.parse.com/apps/) gives you some very nice functionality.
 Just take a look to the analytics section of your app to have an idea about the usage of your game or browse the complete data via core section.